-Collision in Monterey Park Leaves 1 Dead, 1 Injured
+Head-On Collision in Monterey Park Leaves 1 Dead, 1 Injured

-One person died and another was injured in a crash at a Monterey Park intersection on Sunday, officials said.
+One person died and another was injured in a head-on crash at a Monterey Park intersection on Sunday, officials said.

 The crash was reported just before 3 p.m. at Floral Drive and Collegian Avenue, according to Monterey Park Fire Department officials.

 One patient was pronounced dead at the scene, officials said.
-A second patient was taken to a hospital in unknown condition.
+A second patient was cut free from the wreckage by firefighters and taken to a hospital in unknown condition, according to witnesses.

-No further details were available as Monterey Park Police Department investigators continued examining the scene on Sunday afternoon.
+A witness who heard the collision told KTLA it sounded like one of the vehicles was traveling at high speed just prior to the impact.

+It was not raining at the time of the collision, witnesses added.
+But the road remained wet from prior rain.

 Anyone with information can reach Monterey Park police at 626-573-1311.